 4. Fundy Trail Parkway, New Brunswick

 Seal-watching and a scenic bike ride to boot?
 Yes, please!
 Cyclists can make the most of 10 km of coastal trails, breathtaking lookouts, waterfalls, a suspension bridge and more at this birthplace of the Atlantic Ocean.
 But beware: Hilly terrain makes for a challenging ride, so get ready to sweat.
-Once your journey is through, we recommend resting your legs at one of four gorgeous beaches along the trail, where seals have been known to hang out.
+Once your journey is through, we recommend resting your legs at one of four splendid beaches along the trail, where seals have been known to hang out.

 Photo credit: Rick McCharles